VIS4ROB-lab/voxfield/README.md

 - To run the original TSDF mapping and ESDF mapping of Voxblox, use the executables: ```tsdf_server``` and ```voxblox_server```.
 - To run the ESDF mapping of FIESTA, use the executables: ```fiesta_server```.
 - To run the ESDF mapping of EDT, use the executables: ```voxedt_server```.
+- List of the ros services can be found [here](https://voxblox.readthedocs.io/en/latest/pages/The-Voxblox-Node.html).

 ## Example Usage
 ### Run on the Cow & Lady real-world RGB-D dataset